Is LBGTQ+ same sex attraction orientation "intrinsically disordered"?

 God made you this way [LBGT].
 You are wonderfully made just like Psalm 139 says you were knit together in your mother’s womb … this way.
 This is a part of your identity

 While we appreciate that each of us is wonderfully made in the likeness of God, Fr.
-Martin's treatment of the question is a conflation of God's active will and passive will.
+Martin is conflating God's active will and passive will.
 Our "all powerful" God allows factors (nurture and/or nature) that form our attractions just like he allows some people to have depression, etc. Life is messy because of original sin, free will, and many other factors.
 The purpose of these challenges is so that we may become saints through the amazing choices we make in the face of adversity.
 Paul comfortingly reminds us:

 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your strength, but with the temptation will also provide the way of escape, that you may be able to endure it. ...
 And such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.(1 Cor.
 10:13).

 In a recent interview, he called for the use of the replacement phrase “differently ordered.”
-This would be a rupture with the Christian faith of our fathers, it could not possibly be a hermeneutic of continuity.
+This would be a rupture with the Christian faith of our fathers.
+It could not possibly be interpreted as a hermeneutic of continuity.
 It would mean that God created two different orders of sexual behavior that are both good and right according to his will (gay and straight).
+Fr.
+Martin makes no secret of his disagreement with Scripture:

 What does intrinsically disordered mean?